Catholic Wedding Q&A

 Note, the new edition retains the three basics forms for the ceremony (celebrating within Mass, celebrating without Mass, and celebrating between a Catholic and an unbaptized person) with a few changes in order or options for texts or customs.
 Dioceses may begin using the “Order of Celebrating Matrimony” on September 8, 2016, though the “Rite of Christian Marriage” detailed in this site is still a valid option through December 30 unless a local bishop chooses otherwise.
 Please talk with your local pastor for guidance on this matter.

 The Church has certain rules about how the marriage takes place (Code of Canon Law #1108-1123).
 These rules are meant to ensure with certainty that a valid marriage actually took place.
 Basically, a valid marriage must be witnessed by an authorized representative of the Church (usually a priest or deacon) and two other witnesses.
-It also must follow the Rite of Marriage, the book containing the words and actions that make up the wedding liturgy.
-Under special circumstances, your pastor can ask your bishop to dispense with the requirement to celebrate the wedding according to the Rite of Marriage.
+It also must follow The Order of Celebrating Matrimony, the book containing the words and actions that make up the wedding liturgy.
+Under special circumstances, your pastor can ask your bishop to dispense with the requirement to celebrate the wedding according to The Order of Celebrating Matrimony.
 This is most commonly the case when Catholics marry someone who is not Catholic and choose a wedding ceremony from the religious practice of the person who is not Catholic.

 Other Catholic wedding requirements